rahulgarg223/Health-Insurance-Premium-Prediction/README.md

 # Health Insurance Premium Prediction

 This project predicts health insurance premium charges using Machine Learning.
+Using 6 different features to train a model to make predictions on a target variable i.e. Charges.

 ## Dataset
 Health Insurance Dataset